jormsby2/SolarSPELL/tracking_setup/README.txt

 **Apache**
 1. Make a backup copy of the original 000-default.conf in /etc/apache2/sites-available/

-2. Copy 000-default.conf in this directory to /etc/apache2/sites-available/
+2. Copy 000-default.conf in apacheconfig directory to /etc/apache2/sites-available/

 **Browscap**
-1. Copy lite_php_browscap.ini to /home/pi/browscap/ (make this directory if it doesn't exist using mkdir command) *alternate/updated versions of browscap.ini can be downloaded from http://browscap.org/
+1. Copy lite_php_browscap.ini from browscap directory to /home/pi/browscap/ (make this directory if it doesn't exist using mkdir command)
+*alternate/updated versions of browscap.ini can be downloaded from http://browscap.org/

 Note: browscap is used to parse user-agent string

 2. Make a backup copy of the original php.ini in /etc/php5/cli/

-3. Copy php.ini in this directory to /etc/php/cli/
+3. Copy php.ini in browscap directory to /etc/php/cli/

 **SQLite / DB**